How to Use This Calculator

 Review your results

-The calculator displays six cards: Recommended Calories, Daily Adjustment, Est. Weekly Weight Change, BMI Category, Protein Target, and Carbs & Fat Split.
+The calculator displays cards for Recommended Calories, Daily Adjustment, Est. Weekly Weight Change, BMI Category, Protein Target, and Carbs & Fat Split, along with an interactive insights panel and macronutrient breakdown bar.

 Example Calculation